RyanAnsberry/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+	Server-side routing requests data from a server.
+The requested data is then sent back to the client and the page is refreshed with the newly received information.
+Client-side routing is handled internally by the JavaScript that is already on the page.
+This avoids page refreshes since the information should aleady be available locally.

 - [ ] What does HTTP stand for?

+  HyperText Transfer Protocol: set of rules used by web applications that govern the way web clients communicate with web servers over the internet.

 - [ ] What does CRUD stand for?

+  Create, Read, Update, Delete.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+	Post (create), Get (read), Put (update), Delete (delete)

 - [ ] Mention three tools we can use to make AJAX requests.

+	Axios, Fetch API, and Request

 ## Project Set Up